DistrictOfJoban/Joban-Client-Mod/README.md

 - Add MTR Mod as dependencies (Need a way to depend on 4.0?)
 - Finish all incompleted blocks and functionalities
 - GUI Config Screen
-- Client-Side Config (Disable custom fonts, debug mode, etc).
-- Build for multiple minecraft version
+- Start building for multiple minecraft version
 - Start building for different modloaders
 - Migration path for JCM Legacy 1.x.x
   - Roadblock:
   No official path to migrate blockstates and id, will have to find our own, potentially dangerous path... or have to leave all the player unsatisfied

 ## Contributing
-This project is still in an early stage, feel free to PR stuff mentioned in the **To be done** textCategory.
+This project is still in an early stage, feel free to PR stuff mentioned in the **To be done** category.
 Note that I also have my own scheduling and thoughts on handling the new rewrite, as such I may modify your PR (Usually commiting on it or afterwards) before merging.

 ## License